slashvar/slashvar.github.io/_drafts/TailRecursiveFunctions.md

     if n < 1: return 1
     return _fib(n, 1, 1, 1)
 ```

+Note that while the function computes the same values, it is not a transformation of the first one but a different algorithm, a kind of recursive version of the loop based one.

 Now, say I have a binary tree and I want to compute it's size: